RajatG17/677_L2/README.md

 4. Learn how to test a distributed application.

 ## Information about your submission
-1. Name and email: add your name and email here.
+1. Name and email: 1.
+Shreya Dubey, shreyadubey@umass.edu 2.
+Rajat Gade, rgade@umass.edu
-2. Team member name and email: add team member info. say none if this is a solo submission
+2. Team member name and email: 1.
+Shreya Dubey, shreyadubey@umass.edu 2.
+Rajat Gade, rgade@umass.edu
-3. Number of late days used for this lab: say zero if none used
+3. Number of late days used for this lab: 0
-4. Number of late days used so far including this lab: say zero if none used.
+4. Number of late days used so far including this lab: 1

 ## Instructions